Feiryn/LethalMon/README.md

 You can throw the ball on the ground where you want the monster to appear.

-To retrieve it, press P (not configurable for now).
+To retrieve it, press P (configurable).

 If a player dies or disconnects, the monster will be called in the ball at it's location.